Kumortuli-The clay artisan world

 Now you must think from where Clay & Holy Soil comes …and why we used the term Holy Soil :

-Clay and Holy Soil, both have unique characteristic.
+Clay and Holy Soil, both have a unique characteristics.

-Another age-old custom is that a hand full of soil which is known as Holy soil (In Bengali “Punna Mati”), is collected from the Red Light Area, basically in front of the house of prostitute, because they are pure from heart.
+Another age-old custom, that a hand full of soil which is known as Holy soil (In Bengali “Punna Mati”), is collected from the Red Light Area, basically in front of the house of a prostitute, because they are pure from the heart.